rolandyuwy/tp/docs/UserGuide.md

 **:information_source: Problems launching the app?**<br>

-In case the application does not start after you double-click on the file, try doing the following based on your computer's Operating System:
+In case the application does not start after you double-click on the `SimplyKitchen.jar` file, try doing the following based on your computer's Operating System:

 _*For Mac OS users*_

-* Launch the terminal and navigate to your SimplyKitchen home folder, or right-click on the folder and click on _*New Terminal at Folder*_
+* Launch the terminal and navigate to your SimplyKitchen home folder, or right-click on the folder and click on _*New Terminal at Folder*_.
 * Enter `java -jar SimplyKitchen.jar` into the terminal.

 _*For Windows users*_